-- 1 Log in to UCMDB as an administrator. - 2 Navigate to Data Flow Management > Integration Studio.
-UCMDB displays a list of existing integration points. - 3 Open an integration point. - 4 Click the Population tab, and add a new job as follows.
+- 1. Log in to UCMDB as an administrator. - Navigate to Data Flow Management > Integration Studio.
+UCMDB displays a list of existing integration points. - 3.
+Open an integration point. - Click the Population tab, and add a new job as follows.

-UCMDB creates several default population and data push jobs when creating an integration point.
-Table 5 lists the default population jobs and their Topology Query Language (TQL) queries.
+Note: UCMDB creates several default population and data push jobs when creating an integration point.
+The following table lists the default population jobs and their Topology Query Language (TQL) queries.
 If needed, you can create, update or remove TQL queries for each job.
-For information about tailoring population TQL queries, see Create a TQL query to populate the CI type on page 155.
+For information about tailoring population TQL queries, see "Create a TQL Query to Populate the CI Type" on page 183.